-- deaccessioning of art works;
+- guidelines for deaccessioning of art works;

 - the exhibition program for the Drill Hall Gallery;

-- procedures for display of art works from the Collection; and
+- procedures for display of art works from the Collection;

-- reproduction of images of art works.
+- guidelines for reproduction of images of art works.

 - The Vice-Chancellor will appoint, on the advice of the Director, an ‘ANU Drill Hall Gallery and Art Collection Advisory Committee’ comprising at least five and up to seven members: